 Sometimes employers seek to terminate employees just before they accrue protection from unfair dismissal by paying in lieu of notice.
 This is not without risk as claims for discrimination and/or detriment due to whistleblowing could still follow.

-In diarising when the employee will gain protection from unfair dismissal, employers should add 2 years from the start of employment and should then track back 10 days when diarising when the unfair dismissal eligibility will accrue.
+To fully understand when the employee will gain protection from unfair dismissal, employers should add 2 years from the start of employment.
+Then, they should track back 10 days when the unfair dismissal eligibility will accrue.

 The rules above serve as a reminder to employers to closely monitor and diarise key dates accurately, ideally well in advance of expiry.